The Metropolitan Museum of Art

 Researchers from Stanford University and the University of Washington are attempting to advance the technology of 3D scanning and place this technology in the service of the humanities by creating a long-term digital archive of some important cultural artifacts.
 The project focuses on some of Michelangelo’s sculptures, including the famous David statue.
 Check out two photographic essays about a physical replica of the David and download ScanView, a program that lets you “fly around” models of Michelangelo’s statues.

-The Museum of Antiquities
+The Great North Museum

 The Biography Channel